 Order confirmation emails

 This is really not an optional mail.
 You have to send an email to anybody who purchases from your store.
-Hence, it poses a similar opportunity as the welcome email to create a good first impression, and future engagements.
+Hence, it poses a similar opportunity as the welcome email to create a good first impression and future engagements.
 You will find multiple possibilities with the order confirmation email to boost your sales and improve customer satisfaction.
 For example, you can point your customers to a knowledge base or discussion forum relevant to their purchase.
-Furthermore, you can suggested related products which they can purchase next from you.
+Furthermore, you can suggest related products which they can purchase next from you.

-Another opportunity to send reminder mails to users is when you have already sent discount coupons to customers.
+Another opportunity to send reminder emails to users is when you have already sent discount coupons to customers.
 Sending a reminder mail to those who have not redeemed their coupons would be a good way to drive users back to your store.

 Often customers show interest in products that are temporarily out of stock.
 Here, you get another opportunity to win back that customer.
 As you know for sure that the customer is interested in the product, offering a reward along with the back-in-stock notification might improve the chances of conversion

-Why transactional emails are important?
+Why are transactional emails important?

 You have already seen the huge opportunities associated with each email that you send to customers.
-Here is a few more points to ascertain their importance.
+Here are a few more points to ascertain their importance.
 With the help of transactional emails, you can:

 Build your brand

 More than overtly focusing on marketing opportunities, if you use transactional emails to educate customers, they might develop a better bond with your brand.
 In addition, you can guide customers to relevant resources that might enable them to use your product in a better fashion.
-Including links to contact your support team might also help to assure customers of your professionalism.
+Including links to contact, your support team might also help to assure customers of your professionalism.

 Product reviews can really help customers to make a purchase decision.
 And, it is slightly tougher to motivate satisfied customers to write a review.
 A timely intervention through email will help you manage more reviews on your site.
 You can read more about WooCommerce product reviews here.